Ladislaus IV of Hungary: Childhood (1262–1272)

-Ladislaus was the elder son of Stephen V, son of Béla IV of Hungary, and Stephen's wife Elizabeth the Cuman.
+Ladislaus was the elder son of Stephen, son of Béla IV of Hungary, and Stephen's wife Elizabeth the Cuman.
 Elizabeth was the daughter of a chieftain of the Cumans who had settled in Hungary.
-She was born as a pagan and was baptized before her marriage to Stephen.
+She was born as a pagan and was baptised before her marriage to Stephen.
 Ladislaus was born under the sign of Mars in 1262, according to Simon of Kéza, who was his chaplain in the 1270s.

 Conflicts between Ladislaus's father and grandfather developed into a civil war in 1264.
-Béla IV's troops, which were under the command of Ladislaus's aunt, Anna, captured the castle of Sárospatak, where Ladislaus and his mother were staying, and imprisoned them.
-Ladislaus initially was kept in the Turóc Castle by Andrew Hont-Pázmány, but two months later, he was sent to the court of Boleslaw the Chaste, Duke of Cracow, who was Béla IV's son-in-law.
+Béla IV's troops, which were under the command of Ladislaus's aunt Anna of Hungary, Duchess of Macsó, captured the castle of Sárospatak, where Ladislaus and his mother were staying, and imprisoned them.
+Ladislaus initially was kept in the Turóc Castle by Andrew I Hont-Pázmány, but two months later, he was sent to the court of his uncle Bolesław V the Chaste, Duke of Cracow.
 After his grandfather and father made peace in March 1265, Ladislaus was set free and returned to his father.

 Ladislaus's father made an alliance with King Charles I of Sicily in September 1269.
 According to the treaty, Charles I's daughter, Elizabeth, who was about four years old at that time, was engaged to the seven-year-old Ladislaus.
 The children's marriage took place in 1270.

-Béla IV died on 3 May 1270, and Ladislaus's father was crowned king two weeks later; the new monarch, however, could not stabilize his rule.
-Béla IV's closest advisors – Duchess Anna, and Béla IV's former palatine, Henry Kőszegi – left Hungary and sought assistance from Anna's son-in-law, King Ottokar II of Bohemia.
+Béla IV of Hungary died on 3 May 1270, and Ladislaus's father was crowned King Stephen V of Hungary two weeks later; Stephen, however, could not stabilize his rule.
+Béla IV's closest advisors – Duchess Anna, and Béla IV's former palatine, Henry I Kőszegi – left Hungary and sought assistance from Anna's son-in-law, King Ottokar II of Bohemia.
 The newly appointed ban of Slavonia, Joachim Gutkeled, also turned against Stephen V and kidnapped Ladislaus in the summer of 1272.
 Gutkeled held Ladislaus in captivity in the fortress of Koprivnica in Slavonia.
 Historian Pál Engel suggests that Joachim Gutkeled planned to force Stephen V to divide Hungary with Ladislaus.
 Stephen V besieged Koprivnica, but could not take it.
-Stephen fell seriously ill and died on 6 August.
+Stephen fell seriously ill and died on 6 August 1272.